smartblocks/smartblocks/README.md

 We're working on the official website where there will be more docs and stuff.
 We're thinking about making a features store ;).

+The website will contain useful information for a more complete use than the one presented in this Readme, including for example :

+- Application subrouting
+- Shortcuts detection
+- Live exchange with socket.io (which is included in the framework)
+- User / session management, and user restricted blocks / apps

 [1]:http://localhost:3000
 [2]:http://www.tldrlegal.com/l/AGPL3